 Day 15-25 The gecko shed his skin a second time and the skin again became stuck on the eyeball.
-Sometime during this period, the vet suggested to wash the eye with saline solution to loosen the skin per the recommendation of the vet.
+Sometime during this period, the vet suggested to wash the eye with saline solution to loosen the skin.
 Unfortunately this didn’t work and just dried out his skin for the next few days.

 Day 26 After ordering the finest point tweezers I could find on amazon, I took the gecko out and tried to remove the thick later of crust over the eyeball, and miraculously, it came off!
 After pulling gently at the little bit of excess skin lining his eye, the entire piece came off without any signs of damage or distress.
 Even more miraculously, his eye appeared to be in near perfect condition!

 Day 45- still no signs of the infection coming back or of any long term damage to the eye.
 Calcium sand was replaced with ‘white desert’ Reptisand per the recommendation of Nathan Hall, and a black plastic hide that contained coco fiber was replaced with a cork hide on the humid side (no coco fiber).
 Damage to the eye from improper substrate or a fluke substrate irritation remains a possible cause.